 - 1. For a period of at least 20 working days after notification of the results of any written examination, the student has the right to inspect his or her marked work, on request.
 If a student intends to lodge an appeal regarding the marking of his or her work, he or she will be supplied with a copy of the marked work. - 2.
 During the period referred to in subsection 1, all students who sat the exam may acquaint themselves with the questions and assignments set in the examination, as well as with the criteria used for marking. - 3.
-The examiner may determine that the right to inspection or perusal referred to in subsections 1 and 2 will take place at a location specified beforehand and at a time, also specified beforehand.
+The Board of Examiners may determine that the right to inspection or perusal referred to in subsections 1 and 2 will take place at a location specified beforehand and at no less than two specific times, also decided on beforehand.
 If the student can prove that he/she is or was unable to be present at the location at the set time due to circumstances beyond his or her control, then another opportunity will be provided, if possible within the period stated in subsection 1.
 The location and times mentioned in the first sentence will be announced well in advance.